anroy1/nf-surgeryflow/README.md

 This pipeline is still under developpement, therefore has not been tested under all circomstances.
 Here are the main elements to know to be able to run it:
 - Some modules use Freesurfer tools, which require pointing to a valid Freesurfer license.
 This license should be provided by the user and passed through when calling nf-surgeryflow.
 Refer to [this page](https://surfer.nmr.mgh.harvard.edu/registration.html).
 - BundleSeg uses an atlas-based virtual dissection method, therefore needs a white matter bundles atlas.
 You can use yours or use [this one](https://zenodo.org/records/10103446)
+- We highly recommend using <-profile docker> or <-profile apptainer>, , as it controls the version of the software used and avoids the installation of all the required softwares.

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.